rickyboshe/Fisheries/Fisheries/Fisheries.md

 [“pescatarian
 diet”](https://www.medicalnewstoday.com/articles/323907#:~:text=What%20is%20a%20pescatarian%20diet%3F&text=In%20the%20pescatarian%20diet%2C%20a,and%20fish%20products%20may%20enhance).

-This project looks to answer two thing:
+Utilizing visualization, this project explores:

-1. Is seafood environmentally sustainable?
+1. Sustainability of seafood. **Goal:** Exploring how sustainable the fishing rates are across the fishing regions in USA.
+Environmentally and Fish populations.
-2. Does it pack the nutrients to replace red meat diet?
+2. Nutritional value of seafood. **Goal:** Establishing the nutritional value of fish species found across US marine.
+Compare species, identify trends and comparison with other food sources e.g. beef.

-We shall be utilizing the fisheries management dataset from the [National Oceanic and Atmostpheric Administration (NOAA)](https://www.fishwatch.gov/resources).
+This project primarily analyzes the fisheries management dataset from the [National Oceanic and Atmostpheric Administration (NOAA)](https://www.fishwatch.gov/resources).
 Accessing the latest data using their **FishWatch API**.

-This is my first time attempting to work with APIs to access data.
-A learning curve.
+If you are not familiar with pulling data using APIs, this project might be helpful as this was alo my first attempt utilizing an API.

-### Acessing the data
+#### Acessing the data

 ``` r
 #Create a function to request the endpoint and receive a dataframe converted from JSON
 fish<- function(endpoint) {
   url <- modify_url("https://www.fishwatch.gov", path = endpoint)
   response<-GET(url)